henrylukito/db2/README.md

 These functions will update the files immediately and keep the dict objects consistent.

-The `set` functions will generally add nodes, collections, properties etc if they don't already exist, instead of throwing errors.
+The `set` functions will generally add elements (e.g., node, col, prop) if they don't already exist, instead of throwing errors.

-The `rem` functions will generally remove collections, properties, relationships etc that have become empty and will also delete their YAML files.
+The `rem` functions will generally remove elements that have become empty (i.e., not associated to any node) (e.g., col, prop, and rel) and will also delete their YAML files.

 ## Quicker way to add nodes/properties/relationships